justinnamilee/donkeypunch/README.md

   - Fisrt `cd donkeypunch` to enter the release directory.
   - Next `chmod +x bin/install` to allow execution.
   - Finally do `sudo bin/install` to install it.
+  - Alternatively you can do `sudo sh setup.sh` which has the previous two steps included.

 ---